Danny Hollands: Crewe Alexandra

 On 19 August 2016, Hollands joined Crewe Alexandra on a five-month contract to January 2017, later extended to the end of the season.

 Hollands made his Crewe Alexandra the next day, where he came on as a second-half substitute, in a 1–1 draw against Newport County.
 He scored his first Crewe goal in a 2–0 win over Exeter City at Gresty Road on 10 September 2016.
 On 18 February 2017, playing against Wycombe Wanderers at Gresty Road, Hollands suffered a hamstring injury that ruled him out of the rest of the season.
 On 9 May 2017, Crewe announced that Hollands had been released by the club, but manager David Artell was set to hold new contract talks with Hollands once he had proved his fitness.

 Eastleigh

 In May, Hollands signed for Eastleigh, which was close to his Portsmouth home.
+His first goal for Eastleigh was in a 3–1 win against Hampshire rivals Aldershot Town.
+He scored a vital goal for the Spitfires when he scored in extra time against Wrexham in the 2018–19 play-off eliminator.
 Hollands was released at the end of the 2021–22 season.

+Gosport Borough

+In June 2022, Hollands signed for Gosport Borough.

+On 9 October 2025, after a brief spell as joint-manager, he announced he was leaving the club.

+Bognor Regis Town

+In November 2025, Hollands joined Isthmian League South Central Division club Bognor Regis Town on a short-term deal.